What We Use & Do Not Use

 Are Any of Our Products Not Organic?

 Yes.
 Currently our eye and lip pencils are not organic.
-We are working to replace these by 2019.

 Are Any of Our Products Not Vegan?